 Apple has partnered with several brands whose products will support AirPlay 2 in the coming months and years:

 - Definitive Technology

-As you might expect, this is likely just a small fraction of the companies which plan to add Airplay 2 support to their products.
-Plus, some existing apps and products can be updated to support AirPlay 2 in addition to newly developed apps and products.
+As you might expect, this is likely just a small fraction of the companies that plan to add Airplay 2 support to their products eventually.
+Plus, some existing apps and products can be updated to support AirPlay 2, in addition to newly developed apps and products.
 So, if you’re in possession of some swanky, Wi-Fi-enabled B&W speakers, don’t throw them out the window just yet!

-- Only newer Sonos models will get AirPlay 2, but that isn’t as bad as it sounds
+- Only newer Sonos models will get AirPlay 2, but that’s not as bad as it sounds

 - Apple’s iOS 11.4 brings AirPlay 2’s multiroom audio, HomePod stereo pairing

 - The Sonos Beam is the HomePod killer only Sonos could make